New Orleans Museum of Art

 Attraction Type/s: Museum

-Admission Cost: $10 adults; $8 seniors, students, active military; $6 children (17-7); Children 6 and under are FREE; Admission to Louisiana residents on Wednesday is FREE; Admission to students at Loyola, Tulane, Delgado, and Xavier with a current ID is $5.
+Admission Cost: $12 adults; $10 seniors (65+) & military with active ID, $8 university students with active ID, $6 children (7-12); Children 6 and under are FREE; Admission to Louisiana residents on Wednesday is FREE.

 Louisiana's culture often seems to have sprung from its fertile soil.
 Out of the rich Louisiana sugar fields, New Orleans received a gift of lasting culture in early 1910, when sugar broker Isaac Delgado offered the city $150,000 to build a “temple of art for rich and poor alike” in City Park.
 The neo-classical, Beaux Arts-style Isaac Delgado Museum of Art opened in December 1911, but sadly, Delgado was too ill to attend.
 He died weeks later, and left yet another generous gift, an art collection gathered by his late aunt.
 Delgado’s 25,000-square-foot “temple” is still at the center of the now much larger New Orleans Museum of Art.